zach-lawless/gym-wordle/README.md

 * Perhaps, a reward function that per step rewards for correct letter usage, and also correct letter placement.

 ## Updates
+Version 0.0.1:
+* Initial release with core Wordle functionality, minus some nice to haves.

 Version 0.0.2:
 * Added requirement for using 5-letter English words.
 * Changed file for words.